Rigidity of CMC hypersurfaces in 5-and 6-manifolds: Introduction

 Let us make some comments here.
-The first one is that if $(X^5,g)$ is a manifold with bounded geometry satisfying $\Ric_X>0$, $\operatorname{biRic}_X\geq 0$ and $k\operatorname{-triRic}_X\geq \delta>0\ \text{for}\ k\in[3/2,2]$, then there is no complete two-sided weakly stable minimal immersion.
+The first one is that if $(X^5,g)$ is a manifold with bounded geometry satisfying $\Ric^X>0$, $\operatorname{biRic}_X\geq 0$ and $k\operatorname{-triRic}_X\geq \delta>0\ \text{for}\ k\in[1,2]$, then there is no complete two-sided stable minimal immersion.
 This follows directly from Theorem \ref{maintheorem1introduction}.
-The second one is that there is no complete two-sided weakly stable minimal immersion in manifold $X$ with $\Ric_X>0 $ and $\biRic_X\geq \delta >0$.
-Indeed, uniformly positive $\biRic_X$ implies that a complete two-sided weakly stable minimal immersion must be compact \cite{shenyingyerugang}.
+As a consequence, there is no two-sided stable minimal immersion in $(\mathbb{S}^5,g_{can})$ (previously proved in \cite{catino}).
+The second one is that there is no complete two-sided stable minimal immersion in manifold $X$ with $\Ric^X>0 $ and $\biRic_X\geq \delta >0$.
+Indeed, uniformly positive $\biRic_X$ implies that a complete two-sided stable minimal immersion must be compact \cite{shenyingyerugang}.
 Then the standard argument leads to contradiction.
-The third one is that Theorem \ref{maintheorem1introduction} also implies that there is no two-sided weakly stable minimal immersion in $(\mathbb{S}^5,g_{can})$ (previously proved by \cite{catino}).
-Lastly, the proof of above theorems also work for weakly stable CMC immersion.

-The second result is about the nonexistence of complete noncompact CMC hypersurfaces with finite index.
-We first recall universal subexponential end growth condition for a noncompact manifold $M$ (possibly with noncompact boundary). \begin{definition}[\cite{Hong24}] For a fixed $R>0$ and $p\in M$, define $N_{M,k}$ to be the number of components of $M \cap (B_{(k+1)L+R}\setminus B_{kL+R})$:
+Finally, we would like to mention that the conclusion of at most two ends in above two theorems can be compared to the result proved by Fischer-Colbrie and Schoen \cite{Fischer-Colbrie-Schoen-The-structure-of-complete-stable} that a complete two-sided stable minimal surface in a manifold with nonnegative scalar curvature has at most two ends (plane or cylinder).
+Furthermore, we prove some related results in dimension $n+1=6$ (see Section \ref{n=5}).